Libera-Chat/libera-chat.github.io/content/_posts/2021-05-19-welcome-to-libera-chat.md

 Control of freenode infrastructure will soon be transferred to Freenode Limited and its agents.
 This means your data will soon be available to their personnel.
-We don't knows these people; neither do most of you.
-We can't claim that this is a good or even acceptable outcome, and are loath to entrust your data to a third party, but it appears that we have run out of options.
+We don't know these people; neither do most of you.
+We can't claim that this is a good or even acceptable outcome, and loath to entrust your data to a third party, but it appears that we have run out of options.

 Together we have built and participated in great communities with IRC, and